bpstephanie/Pennywise/README.md

   ## Existing Features

   - ### Welcome Page
     When the user first enters the site, the welcome page greets them.
 The user sees the logo and a short message explaining what the program does.
-Whilst the user is viewing this page, the [Main Menu](<#main-menu>) is loading.
+Whilst the user is viewing this page, the [main menu](<#main-menu>) is loading.

     <details><summary>Welcome Page</summary>